OpenEvalProject/evals/manuscripts/elife-11566/v1/manuscript.md

 ## Abstract

-10.7554/eLife.11566.001 The Reproducibility Project: Cancer Biology seeks to address growing concerns about reproducibility in scientific research by conducting replications of selected experiments from a number of high-profile papers in the field of cancer biology.
-The papers, which were published between 2010 and 2012, were selected on the basis of citations and Altmetric scores ( Errington et al., 2014 ).
-This Registered Report describes the proposed replication plan of key experiments from "Diverse somatic mutation patterns and pathway alterations in human cancers" by Kan and colleagues published in Nature in 2010 ( Kan et al., 2010 ).
+The Reproducibility Project: Cancer Biology seeks to address growing concerns about reproducibility in scientific research by conducting replications of selected experiments from a number of high-profile papers in the field of cancer biology.
+The papers, which were published between 2010 and 2012, were selected on the basis of citations and Altmetric scores (Errington et al., 2014).
+This Registered Report describes the proposed replication plan of key experiments from "Diverse somatic mutation patterns and pathway alterations in human cancers" by Kan and colleagues published in Nature in 2010 (Kan et al., 2010).
 The experiments to be replicated are those reported in Figures 3D-F and 4C-F. Kan and colleagues utilized mismatch repair detection (MRD) technology to identify somatic mutations in primary human tumor samples and identified a previously uncharacterized arginine 243 to histidine (R243H) mutation in the G-protein α subunit GNAO1 in breast carcinoma tissue.
-In Figures 3D-F, Kan and colleagues demonstrated that stable expression of mutant GNAO1 conferred a significant growth advantage in human mammary epithelial cells, confirming the oncogenic potential of this mutation.
-Similarly, expression of variants with somatic mutations in R243D MAP2K4 , a JNK pathway kinase (shown in Figures 4C-E) resulted in a significant increase in anchorage-independent growth.
-Interestingly, these mutants exhibited reduced kinase activity compared to wild type MAP2K4 , indicating these mutations impose a dominant-negative influence to promote growth (Figure 4F).
-The Reproducibility Project: Cancer Biology is a collaboration between the Center for Open Science and Science Exchange and the results of the replications will be published in eLife .
-DOI: http://dx.doi.org/10.7554/eLife.11566.001
+In Figures 3D-F, Kan and colleagues demonstrated that stable expression of mutant GNAO1R243D conferred a significant growth advantage in human mammary epithelial cells, confirming the oncogenic potential of this mutation.
+Similarly, expression of variants with somatic mutations in MAP2K4, a JNK pathway kinase (shown in Figures 4C-E) resulted in a significant increase in anchorage-independent growth.
+Interestingly, these mutants exhibited reduced kinase activity compared to wild type MAP2K4, indicating these mutations impose a dominant-negative influence to promote growth (Figure 4F).
+The Reproducibility Project: Cancer Biology is a collaboration between the Center for Open Science and Science Exchange and the results of the replications will be published in eLife.

 ## Introduction